yandthj/HPC/docs/Documentation/help.md

 title: Help and Support
 ---

-*Get quick access to help resources for NREL's high-performance computing (HPC) systems.*
+*Get quick access to help resources for NLR's high-performance computing (HPC) systems.*
 ## Support Contact Information

 [HPC-Help@nrel.gov](mailto:HPC-Help@nrel.gov) - Email for general HPC questions, technical troubleshooting, account requests, and software installation assistance.
 In the email, please include your username, the system name, project handle, and any information that will help us identify and troubleshoot the issue.